 Situated in the art deco 1950s Violet Crown Shopping Center (you might recognize it from the 1990s film "Dazed and Confused"), Stiles Switch is named after the historic 1800s I. & G. N. railroad stop.
 Sip Austin craft brews and try their beef chuck ribs with classic sides such as potato salad, corn casserole and peach cobbler with Blue Bell ice cream, while taking in the nostalgic ambiance.

-Yes, this quaint food trailer in East Austin has all the classic mainstays: brisket, ribs, pulled pork and such, but it takes barbecue to another level with its specials — such as the Brisket Frito Pie with chili, cheddar and escabeche — and its gourmet sides, including lemon poppy seed cole slaw, ranch-style beans and jalapeno cheese grits.
+Yes, the quaint Micklethwait Craft Meats food trailer in East Austin has all the classic mainstays: brisket, ribs, pulled pork and such, but it takes barbecue to another level with its specials — such as the Brisket Frito Pie with chili, cheddar and escabeche — and its gourmet sides, including lemon poppy seed cole slaw, ranch-style beans and jalapeno cheese grits.
 If you still have room, don’t pass up the decadent house-made desserts (we’re talking oatmeal cream pie, buttermilk pie and moon pie).

-Day Trip Idea: BBQ Hot Spots in Texas Hill Country
+Day Trip Destination: BBQ Hot Spots in Texas Hill Country

 Austin might be the epicenter of all-things-barbecue, but we’d be remiss without letting you in on some secret hidden gems in nearby Hill Country.
 Take a jaunt over to Kruez Market in Lockhart (a town officially known as the Barbecue Capital of Texas), City Market in Luling or the iconic Salt Lick BBQ in Driftwood for a taste of small-town charm and authentic Texas barbecue.

 Craving more?
 Check out a complete list of Austin restaurants.